 Fungus gnats look like tiny, black flies with grayish transparent wings.
 The adults are about 1/16-in (.2 cm) long and have long legs and antennae.
 Being so small, they can enter a home through the tiniest of openings.
-They sometimes arrive in a newly purchased bag of potting soil.
+They sometimes arrive in a newly purchased bag of potting mix.

 They're more of an annoyance than anything.
 They are harmless to humans, and unlike many house plant pests, the adult gnats don't feed on plants.
 They're attracted to moist organic matter such as peat moss and fir bark in many potting mixes, and overwatered plants will draw them...well, like flies.